vmware-tanzu/application-accelerator-samples/spring-cloud-serverless/kubernetes/tap/DEPLOYING.md

 If you make modifications to the source and push to your own Git repository, then you can update the `spec.source.git` information in the `config/workload.yaml` file.

-When you are done developing your function app, you can simply deploy it using:
+When you are done developing your serverless app, you can simply deploy it using:

 ```
 tanzu apps workload apply -f config/workload.yaml